 This could be observed for the areas of environmental protection, cultural management as well as for social and pedagogical work in various forms.
-One interviewee finnished her annoying apprenticeship in the bank and only knew, that she would never retur in this job.
-She got to know about the E+/YiA project from a friend and during the project a team member discovered her ability to listen and talk empathically with others (see chapter 4.3.2).
-From this moment on she wants to become a social worker and reports in the third interview, that she finally does the apprenticeship at the school for social work. - Some interviewees get the chance to become part of a university programme, e.g. in the area of civil society, or of a research project at university.
+One interviewee finished her annoying apprenticeship in the bank and only knew, that she would never return to this job.
+She got to know about the E+/YiA project from a friend and during the project a team member discovered her ability to listen and talk empathically with others (see section 4.3.2).
+From this moment on, she wants to become a social worker and reports in the third interview, that she finally started the school for social work. - Some interviewees get the chance to become part of a university programme, e.g. in the area of civil society, or of a research project at university.
 A considerable number of participants also decide to spend one semester abroad as a result of the project participation.